 Throughout its history, the United States has had some memorable Heads of State.
-Some have been largely perceived as great, and others as terrible, though there is always debate regarding the respective merits and faults of each and every one of them.
+Some have been largely perceived as great, and others as terrible, though there is always a debate regarding the respective merits and faults of each and every one of them.
 By looking at a number of historical polls and surveys on public and expert perceptions of the best and worst U.S. Presidents, we have compiled a list using the weighted means of their compiled rankings.
 Ranking systems are usually based on surveys of academic historians and political scientists.
-The rankings focus on the presidential achievements, leadership qualities, failures, and faults.
+The rankings focus on presidential achievements, leadership qualities, failures, and faults.

 9. Zachary Taylor

 Zachary Taylor served as the 12th President from March 1849 until his death in July 1850.
 A national hero due to victories in the Mexican-American War as a major general in the US army, Taylor easily won the election as a member of the Whig Party although he had no previous political experience and little interest in politics.
 Taylor died 16 months into his term and had made little political progress during that time labelling him as one of the US's most forgettable presidents.

 The 18th President of the US was Republican Ulysses S. Grant who served as the head of state from 1869 to 1877.
 As a general in the military, Grant had played a major role in the Union army’s victory over the Confederacy’s forces during the American Civil War.
 President Grant’s accomplishments during his two terms in office include overseeing the reconstruction in the southern states, dismantling the Confederacy, as well as supporting civil rights for black citizens.
 Perhaps the most significant cause of Grant’s downfall and reputation as a poor leader are due to the many allegations of corruption and financial misconduct which plagued his administration.

 7. John Tyler